kennygrant/bestiary/interfaces.md

 }
 ```

-You'll notice that all of these extremely popular interfaces have one thing in common - they all require very few functions.
-For this reason they are used throughout the standard library.

 ## Avoid the empty Interface

 The empty interface is written like this, but unlike interfaces it requires no methods \(hence the empty brackets\):